paulbarna/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+I first took a histogram along all the columns in the lower half of the image where the two most prominent peaks will be good indicators of the x-position of the base of the lane lines.
+Further on I used that as a starting point for where to search the lines.
+From that point, I used a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.
-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Afterwards I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image3]
 ![alt text][image4]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in the 13th code cell of the IPython notebook.
+First I defined conversions in x and y from pixels space to meters (ym_per_pix = 25/720, xm_per_pix = 3.7/335)
+Further on I identified the x and y positions of all nonzero pixels in the image, while extracting the left and right lane pixel positions.
+Then I fit the polynomials and calculated the radius of curvature.
+For calculating the position of the vehicle with respect to center I subtracted the mean value of the left and right fit intercepts from the image weight median

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.